alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

-I also have carry out a link prediction analysis using [Node2Vec](https://snap.stanford.edu/node2vec/) and a [Random Forest Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
-Since there is not information about the time evolution of these networks, I tried to recreate a graph which may have been existed at a previous point in time.
-To do this, I removed some links which would not completely affect the structure of the graphs.
-Hence, I had two snapshots of the networks and then I was able to test the link prediction.
-Ultimately, I have got an AUC score greater than $0.7$ for all networks.
-I haven't finish this analysis yet, so I may post the details in the future.
+I also performed a link prediction analysis using [Node2Vec](https://snap.stanford.edu/node2vec/) and a [Random Forest Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
+Since there is no information about the evolution of these networks over time, I tried to recreate a graph that might have existed at a previous point in time.
+To do this, I removed some links that would not completely affect the structure of the graphs.
+This gave me two snapshots of the networks and allowed me to test the link prediction.
+In the end, I got an AUC score greater than $0.7$ for all networks.
+I have not completed this analysis yet, so I may post the details in the future.